Human Sciences Business Services

 |Hispanic or Latino||46|

-Americans aren’t the only ones with an interest in Human Sciences Business Services.
-About 8.6% of those with this major are international students.
+Human Sciences Business Services appeals to people across the globe.
+About 7.8% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea